raminmohammadi/RaminMohammadi.github.io/_projects_mlops/24_spring/group_2/setup.md

 #### Step 4.4:  Installing libraries on Cluster

 We are manually installing all the required libraries while creating the cluster.
-Since, we can’t create a conda environment as it is not supported on [Azure](https://learn.microsoft.com/en-us/azure/databricks/archive/legacy/conda).
+Since, we can’t create a conda environment.
+As it is not supported on Azure[https://learn.microsoft.com/en-us/azure/databricks/archive/legacy/conda].

 ## Project Setup on Github Guide